 You are here

 11 Things to See & Do in Adams Morgan

 Venture into this eclectic community and haven for grown-up fun and unique shopping.

-Spend a day full of good vibes and views in the neighborhood with Victor Albisu of Del Campo.
+Spend a day full of good vibes and views in the neighborhood with Victor Albisu.
 Stoke your appetite and tune in to this Chefs Dish DC foodie adventure as Albisu digs in to delicious breads at the Michelin-starred Tail Up Goat, savors sushi at Perry's and bolts down brats at Roofers Union.

 Head to Idle Time Books to pick up a good read.
 The store has been in operation since 1981 and has over 50,000 quality used, recent and out-of-print books, as well as greeting cards, newspapers, records and CDs.
 Yes, CDs.